 Landscapes

 My relationship to landscapes is… ever-changing.
-I have never really considered myself a landscape painting because it has been done for so long by so many people.
-I do not think I could reach the quality of the great ones and do not want to copy the poor ones.
+I have never really considered myself a landscape painting because it has been done for so long by so many other artists.
+I do not think I could reach to that quality and do not want to copy the poor ones.
 My solution is, when I actually feel the urge, is to create paintings that are more three dimensional and textured than just paint on canvas.
 That's my way out and forward.
+The ones below are all from the area around Valleyfield and Mont-Rigaud.
+It is where I often spend time and have a chance to look a bit more slowly and pick out images that inspire me.

 St-Laurent gelé